OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

       jupyter notebook --no-browser --ip=$HOSTNAME

-   Note the extra ``--ip`` option needed when connecting with MobaXterm.
+   Note the extra ``--ip`` option needed when connecting with MobaXterm_.
    Jupyter will respond with around ten lines of text, at the bottom is a URL.
    It will contain the text ``localhost:NNNN`` or ``127.0.0.1:NNNN`` where NNNN is a port number, typically 8888 or close.
 You need that number in the next step.

-4. Use MobaXterm to set up an SSH tunnel (the Tunneling tab).
+4. Use MobaXterm_ to set up an SSH tunnel (the Tunneling tab).

    * On "My computer" enter **port number printed by jupyter**.